bg5fxp-JF/lesson-planning/fundamentals/02-react-state-interactivity.md

 ## What's Next?

-In Days 5-6, we'll build on today's state concepts to create more complex applications with:
+In the next lesson, we'll build on these state concepts to create more complex applications with:

 - **Dynamic lists** where you can add AND remove items
 - **Component communication** - sharing data between different components